P-G1977/Pure-Lift-Gyms/README.md

     * Gallery Page Mobile Wireframe - [Link Here](assets/docs/wireframe/mobile-gall-wire.png)

-The Wireframes have the full Navigation Bar on the desktop and tablet and a collapsed NavBar on the Mobile Wireframe.
+The Wireframes have the full Navigation Bar on the Desktop and Tablet and a collapsed NavBar on the Mobile Wireframe.
 The Social Media Icons are on all Wireframes and shrink nicely on all screen sizes.
 The NavBar is bold and easy to read so I thought it would not be necessary for it to be the collapsed version on Tablet devices.